JasonNeale/Sprint-Challenge-Advanced-React/ANSWERS.md

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+    - [ ] Using class components gives you more detailed access to the component lifecycle,
 - [ ] Name three lifecycle methods and their purposes.
+    - [ ] componentDidMount - triggered when the component is mounted successfully.
+Use example would be calling fetch or axios api calls here.
+    - [ ] componentDidUpdate - triggered when the component is updated.
+You can use this to watch for prop ot state changes to update the DOM accordingly.
+    - [ ] componentWillUnmount - triggered when the component is unmounted and destroyed.
+This can be used to clean things up left over from the component such as local storage data, adjusting DOM elements but can not be used to setState()
 - [ ] What is the purpose of a custom hook?
+    - [ ] Creating reusable stateful logic
 - [ ] Why is it important to test our apps?
+    - [ ] Surfaces bugs faster.
+    - [ ] Reduces the risk of regressions.
+    - [ ] Allows us to trust the code.
+    - [ ] Makes us think about the edge cases.
+    - [ ] Acts as a safety net when making changes or refactoring.
+    - [ ] Acts as documentation for the code.
+    - [ ] Encourages us to write more testable (better!) code.